p-cottrell/lyric_editor/README.md

 - **Night Mode**: A dark mode to reduce eye strain in low-light environments.
 - **Rhyme Suggestions**: For selected or recently typed words, the editor suggests rhymes, making it suitable for lyric or poetry writing.

-This project was developed to explore Python GUI capabilities and enhance my skills in Data Structures and Algorithms (DSA).
+This project was developed to explore Python GUI capabilities and enhance my skills in Data Structures and Algorithms.

 ## Technologies Used